fnogatz/clocker/readme.markdown

 1393020600  2014-02-21  [ 14:10:00 - 18:32:00 ]  (04:22:00)  [BAZCORP]
 ```

-If you want to see a report of all logged hours of a specific day you can use the `clocker report` command:
+You can see a report of all logged hours of a specific day with `clocker report` command:

 ```
-$clocker report --reportDay 2018-05-23
+$ clocker report --reportDay 2018-05-23
 Report for 23 May 2018:
 1527053106  2018-05-23  [ 07:25:06 - 08:09:25 ]  (00:44:19)  [TYPE_A]
 1527056838  2018-05-23  [ 08:27:18 - 11:30:00 ]  (03:02:42)  [TYPE_B]